Frequently Asked Questions about Mortgages for French Property

 Q. Is it better to remortgage on an existing property or obtain a new mortgage?

-It is always wise to discuss you personal situations before making any decisions.
-To determine whether remortgaging would be beneficial for you, contact FrenchEntrée’s mortgage consultants are always happy to provide advice.
+It is always wise to discuss your personal situations before making any decisions.
+To determine whether remortgaging would be beneficial for you, contact FrenchEntrée’s mortgage consultants who are always happy to provide advice.

 Under French Law, if your mortgage is declined and you are no longer able to buy the property you will get your 10% deposit back.
-View our Compromis de Vente article for more information.
+This assumes that you have a ‘clause suspensive’ in your contract enabling you to pull out in the event of an unsuccessful mortgage application.

 Q. Will I need a French bank account?

-You will almost certainly need a French bank account to service the mortgage but you will need it anyway if you have a French property.
+You will almost certainly need a French bank account to service the mortgage, but you will need it anyway if you have a French property.
 The big French banks are pretty efficient and normally keen to open current accounts.
-However, since it inevitably takes a certain time to go through the necessary formalities it is recommended that you start working on this at an early stage during your project.
-View our article on opening a French bank account.
+However, since it inevitably takes a certain time to go through the necessary formalities it is recommended that you start working on this during your first viewing trip to France.